Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### Views setting

-Views are the types of views provided by skins to show contents such as video/image lists etc.
+Views are the types of views provided by skins to show contents such as video lists that can be for examle InfoWall/Poster/WideList etc.

 These settings allow you to override the default views set by default of the currently used skin.
 When enabling the custom view on a list type, you must enter the ID (number) of the view to be used.